spryker/spryker-core/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Project integration [PR](https://github.com/spryker/project/pull/pr_number)

 ###### Change log
 Changes go here.
-Those will be copied to the release log for this bunlde.
+Those will be copied to the release log for this bundle.